 If we found our “best” and locked it in so we always met that minimum standard, we couldn’t do worse but we also couldn’t do better.
 Or different.
 When in doubt, ask this question: What does this moment require of me?
 Your own inner wisdom will recognize the answer and your body will feel at ease.

 Regarding the guilt of less than perfect, yikes!
 Of course there are times when we just drop the ball.
-But sometimes it’s our need to control the Universe that triggers a thought like “I didn’t do enough,” “I’m not good enough,” or “I failed.”
-There’s a faith practice that says “My best is always enough,” whatever that is in the moment.
+But sometimes it’s our need to control the Universe that triggers a thought like “I didn’t do it perfectly,” “I’m not good enough,” or “I failed.”
+There’s a faith practice that says “My best is always just right,” whatever that is in the moment.
 It doesn’t mean that everything has a successful outcome; it can mean disaster!
-Guilt comes from the belief that things are only supposed to turn out a certain way.
+Guilt comes from the belief that you did something wrong, not mediocre.

 Back to possibilities… It’s these disasters that disrupt our rhythm to draw our attention to something that needs to change.
-And it’s all in service to our Soul while we’re at it!
-If you’re always late to a specific appointment you can feel guilty; you can create a better solution; or you can quit beating yourself up for it because the way it is right now just happens to be late.
+And it’s all in service to our Soul while we’re at it.
+If you’re continually late to appointments, you can feel guilty; you can create a more timely solution; or you can quit beating yourself up for it because the way it is right now just happens to be late.

 Instead of thinking of it as “trial and error,” think of it as “trial and trial.”
 This way, you honor the process of life and allow it to unfold spontaneously.
 Instead of “the best is yet to come,” try on “this is the best of now.”
 It fits better.